MAq2402/BetterReads/README.md

-📚 BetterReads
+# 📚 BetterReads
 BetterReads is a modular, microservices-based application designed to enhance your reading experience.
 It allows users to manage bookshelves, write reviews, receive personalized recommendations, and more.
-It is a personal project to improve tech skils.
+It is a personal project to improve tech skills.

+---

-🚀 Features
+## 🚀 Features
 Bookshelf Management: Organize your reading list with custom shelves.

 Book Reviews: Share your thoughts and read others' opinions.